BauhausLuftfahrt/PAXelerate/README.md

 ### What is the future plan? ###

-* Bauhaus Luftfahrt e.V. wants to release this as open source some time in the future.
+* Bauhaus Luftfahrt e.V. wants to release this as open source mid 2015.
 * We want to handle future conceptual aircraft designs
 * We want to validate the tool
 * ...